arihan-1560795/Resume/README.md

 # Arihan Jalan
+arihan@uw.edu - 206-822-0347 - linkedin.com/in/arihanj

 Arihan is a Senior Informatics student with a concentration in Data Science.
 He's had coursework in machine learning, database management, and data visualization using tools like **_Python, RStudio, SQL, and Tableau_**.
 His ongoing capstone project has him aggregating and analyzing cybersecurity data for millions of IoT devices in WA.
-He's had past projects on building a NB classifier from scratch for mining and classifying text data, visualizing information about Bitcoin via an infographic, and tuning, assessing ML models on breast cancer data.
+He's had past projects on building a NB classifier from scratch for mining and classifying text data, visualizing information about Bitcoin via an infographic, and tuning, assessing ML models on a variety of datasets.

 ## Programming Languages
 | Language | Classes | Projects | Last Used  | Classes Description                                                 |